Xyntha dual chamber syringe Powder for infusion

 If you become pregnant while you are using XYNTHA, tell your doctor.

 Things you must not do

 Do not give XYNTHA to anyone else, even if they have the same condition as you.

 Do not use XYNTHA to treat any other complaints unless your doctor tells you to.

-Do not stop taking XYNTHA or lower the dosage, without checking with your doctor, unless you have an allergic reaction.
+Do not stop using XYNTHA or lower the dosage, without checking with your doctor, unless you have an allergic reaction.